Free energy of the gas of spin 1/2 fermions beyond the second order and the Stoner phase transition: Abstract

 From the thermodynamic point of view much more convenient to work with than the potential $\Omega$ is the free energy $F$ which canonically depends on the variables $T$, $V$ and the particle numbers $N_\pm$ which are given by the derivatives

 In principle, in each order of the expansion (\ref{eqn:OmegaPertExpansion}) to construct the free energy one should invert the relations (\ref{eqn:NsFromOmega}) to obtain the chemical potentials as functions of the particle numbers $N_+$ and $N_-$ and insert these in the formula $F=\Omega+\mu_+N_++\mu_-N_-$.
-Thus the values of the chemical potentials $\mu_+$ and $\mu_-$ change with each successive order of the expansion and the procedure of constructing the free energy looks rather cumbersome.
-It turns out, however, that in the systematic expansion this procedure simplifies considerably: it amounts in effect to using the chemical potentials $\mu_\pm^{(0)}$ determined by inverting the formula (\ref{eqn:NsFromOmega}) with $\Omega$ replaced by $\Omega^{(0)}$ given by (\ref{eqn:Omega0Textbook}) and omitting in the expansion (\ref{eqn:OmegaPertExpansion}) those diagrams which give vanishing contribution in computing the corrections $\Delta E$ to the ground state energy $E=E^{(0)}+\Delta E$ of the system of interacting particles using the ordinary Dyson expansion of the formula \cite{HamFur00,WeDrSch,CHWO1,CHWO3,CHWO4} ($T$ stands here for time, not for the temperature)
+Thus the values of the chemical potentials $\mu_+$ and $\mu_-$ change with each successive order of the expansion and the procedure of constructing the free energy looks at first sight rather cumbersome.
+It turns out, however, that in the systematic expansion this procedure simplifies considerably: it amounts in effect to using the chemical potentials $\mu_\pm^{(0)}$ determined by inverting the formula (\ref{eqn:NsFromOmega}) with $\Omega$ replaced by $\Omega^{(0)}$ given by (\ref{eqn:Omega0Textbook}) and omitting in the expansion (\ref{eqn:OmegaPertExpansion}) those diagrams which give vanishing contribution in computing the corrections $\Delta E$ to the ground state energy $E=E^{(0)}+\Delta E$ of the system of interacting particles using the ordinary Dyson expansion of the formula \cite{HamFur00,WeDrSch,CHWO1,CHWO3,CHWO4} ($T$ stands here for time, not for the temperature, and ${\rm T}_t$ means the ordinary chronological ordering)

 in which $|0\rangle$ is the ground state of the noninteracting system of $N=N_++N_-$ fermions.
 In the case of the interaction proportional to $C_0$ this has been explicitly demonstrated in \cite{CHGR} up to the third order of the perturbative expansion.
 This prescription is obviously consistent with the fact that in the zero temperature limit the corrections to the free energy obtained from the thermodynamic expansion should go over into the corresponding corrections to the ground state energy given by (\ref{eqn:CorrectionsToE}).
 0.1cm